 The physicians and staff at the Kaufman Eye Institute take great pride in helping less fortunate countries receive the eye care that is much needed.
 Click here to learn about our most recent medical mission.

 Your eyes are often the first thing people notice about your face and are an important aspect of facial attractiveness.
-The eyelids protect one's eyes in addition to adding to their cosmetic appearance.
+Your eyelids add cosmetic appeal to your eyes and protect them as well.

-Unfortunately, over time, your upper and/or lower eyelids may become "droopy" or "baggy" because the eyelid skin stretches, muscles weaken and fat pockets bulge and become more prominent.
-This most commonly occurs because of the aging process but also may be a hereditary condition that runs in the family.
+Over time, your upper and/or lower eyelids may become"droopy" or"baggy" because the eyelid skin stretches, muscles weaken and fat pockets bulge and become more prominent.
+Most commonly this occurs as a result of the aging process but it also may be a hereditary condition that runs in the family.
 Your eyebrows also may sag or droop as part of the same process.

-At the first visit with the surgeon, the patient and doctor discuss the surgery and what to expect.
+At the first visit, the surgeon and the patient will discuss the surgery and what to expect.
 The patient looks in a mirror and points out what he or she would like to improve.
-The surgeon then evaluates the patient's facial features to determine if surgery can help the problems the patient wants corrected.
+The surgeon then evaluates the patient's facial features to determine if surgery can help correct the problems.
 The amount and type of surgery done will depend on the patient's medical history, general health, age and skin texture.

-Eyelid surgery to improve the appearance of the eyelids is termed "blepharoplasty".
+Eyelid surgery to improve the appearance of the eyelids is termed"blepharoplasty".
 Blepharoplasty surgery is an outpatient procedure.
-Blepharoplasty surgery may be performed with local anesthesia, which numbs the eyelid, combined with light sedation, if desired, so there is little, if any, pain during or even after the procedure.
+Blepharoplasty surgery may be performed with local anesthesia, which numbs the eyelid, combined with light sedation, if desired, so there is little, if any, discomfort during or even after the procedure.

 Blepharoplasty surgery can provide both cosmetic and functional improvement with minimal risk of serious problems.
 Blepharoplasty is probably the most common cosmetic surgical procedure done both in men and women in the United States.
 Most patients are extremely pleased with the results of their eyelid surgery.